sliang11/POPS/README.md

 # POPS
-This repository holds the source code and data for our paper: *POPS: A Generic GPU-based Framework for Two-level Multi-scale Feature Extraction from Massive Planetary LiDAR Data*, submitted to **IEEE Geoscience and Remote Sensing Letters**.
+This repository holds the source code and data for our paper: *POPS: An Efficient GPU-based Framework for Multi-scale Feature Extraction from Massive Planetary LiDAR Data*, submitted to **VLDB 2024 (Scalable Data Science Track)**.

-This paper is a concise version of this preprint: Liang, Shen; Lucas, Antoine; Porder, Stephen; Sainton, Gregory; Fournier, Alexandre; Palpanas, Themis (2022): FARMYARD: A Generic GPU-based Pipeline for Feature Discovery from Massive Planetary LiDAR Data.
-TechRxiv.
-Preprint. https://doi.org/10.36227/techrxiv.21303411.v1
+This repository is intended as supporting materials for the reviewing process of our paper only.
+Please do not use it for any other purposes.

 ## Prerequisites
 To use the code, you need: